Albert Bakun: Biography

 1967-1973: Educated at the Moscow Polygraphic Institute, Faculty of art and Technical Editing, Graphic Artist speciality area.

 1968: Class Pedagogue, Alexander Pavlovich Zaytsev, recommended a young artist to Grigory Yakovlevich Dlugach1 for further studies of analytical painting in the State Hermitage.

-1969-1998: Became a member of the Hermitage Group, participated in all the exhibitions of the Group in Russia and abroad.
+1969-1998: Became a member of the Hermitage Group, participating in all of the group's exhibitions in Russia and abroad.
 Produced 32 analytical replications of the Old Masters of the Hermitage collection.

-1993-2012: Continues to study on his own the heritage of the Old Masters at the State Hermitage.
+1993-2012: He continues to study on his own at the heritage site of the Old Masters at the State Hermitage.